npearsonat/eathquake_dashboard/README.md

 ![Live Demo](assets/live_usgs_demo.gif)

 ### Global Historical Earthquake map
-Browse historical earthquake data from 1965 to 2016 dataset from National Earthquake Information Center NEIC static dataset.
+Shows historical earthquake data from 1965 to 2016 dataset from National Earthquake Information Center NEIC static dataset.
+Contains interactive map with year range and magntiude sliders to view all earthquakes in the dataset based on coordinate locatiojn and magnitude.

-**Features:**
+Also contains a bar chart representing the number of quakes by magnitude and a graph of all quake occurences by magnitude and year.

+**Key Features:**
 - Year range selector
 - Magnitude selector
 - Interactive map show magnitude based on circle size and shade.